neptunelabs/fsi-viewer-samples/samples/modal/README.md

   src='https://docs.neptunelabs.com/fsi/viewer/applications/viewer/js/fsiviewer.js'
 </script>
 ```
-This ensures that FSI Viewer is loaded.
+This will ensure that the FSI Viewer is loaded.

-Afterwards, you need to place the *<fsi-viewer>* tag you see in the Publish section in the modal body.
+Next, you need to place the *<fsi-viewer>* tag you see in the Publish section into the modal body.
-In our example this will look like this, as seen above:
+In our example, this will look like the above:

 ```html
 <fsi-viewer